mtvis/hello-github-actions/README.md

 Automation is key for streamlining your work processes, and [GitHub Actions](https://docs.github.com/actions) is the best way to supercharge your workflow.

-- **Who is this for**: Developers, DevOps engineers, students, managers, teams, GitHub users.
+- **Who is this for**: Developers, DevOps engineer dew, students, managers, teams, GitHub users.
 - **What you'll learn**: How to create workflow files, trigger workflows, and find workflow logs.
 - **What you'll build**: An Actions workflow that will check emoji shortcode references in Markdown files.
 - **Prerequisites**: In this course you will work with issues and pull requests, as well as edit files.
 We recommend you take the [Introduction to GitHub](https://github.com/skills/introduction-to-github) course first.